AutomateX vs Locus Robotics

 Who each tool serves best — and when to pick the other one.

-- Free-tier limits are a blocker for your operations.
+- Free-tier or low-cost plans are essential for your budget

-- You require extensive customization options.
+- You require extensive public API access for integrations

 Warehouse managers and logistics teams in mid to large-sized 3PLs, retailers, or e-commerce companies looking to automate and scale order fulfillment.